 Nothing is more beautiful at night than the sight of a coal-black sky uncontaminated by the lights of major metropolises.
 But when we look up, do we really see what we think we see?
 Here are all the dark secrets of the dimmest of hues.

 Fear of the dark is one of the original human anxieties, which we have paradoxically turned into our strength.
 Since prehistoric times, the fear has pushed us to remove darkness at all costs.
 There were dangers lurking in the dark.
 It exposed our incapability—human eyes don’t cope well in darkness, so most of our activities happened in the bright part of day.
 At first with fire and later with electricity, we destroyed the most primeval sources of blackness and darkness.
 Light has become almost synonymous with the presence of humans: wherever there are humans, there is also light.
 Huge quantities of it.
 It oozes from streetlamps and uncovered windows; it splashes in colorful waves from large-scale advertisements.
 It is emitted by diodes and car controls that signal a myriad of different things.
-In Europe, we are almost always within range of some source of light.
+In Europe and in many parts of the US, we are almost always within range of some source of light.
 Most likely it will be the city: the one we live in, or, if we are lucky enough to live far from a large metropolis, the glow emanating from the nearest urban area.
 It is a familiar sight: even in the middle of the night the sky is not velvety black, but seems dirty instead.
 It is either yellowish brown from the glare of streetlights’ orange sodium fluorescent tubes, or washed black and gray from the increasingly popular LED lights that produce a cold, bluish glow.

 These days, the view of a night sky free of light pollution is a luxury booked as part of tourist packages, a privilege jealously guarded by those who understood in advance what it would mean to lose the most primeval prototype of blackness our species has known.
 And it is a fundamental loss.
 Our brain needs darkness.
 Only immersion in total blackness guarantees a good night’s rest.
 Worse still, while swallowing blackness, the light also erases our oldest and most beautiful stories.
 The stars, which at the dawn of time were the sources of myths and dreams, are lost in the homogeneously bland, eternally gray sky.
 The sad thing is that there are many people who have never seen—and may never see again—the Milky Way.
 It is becoming increasingly difficult to understand the power of blackness.
 The blackness of the night is just the tip of the iceberg.